"Mindful of Race"

 Insight or Vipassana Meditation draws on the Buddhist tradition and the central techniques taught by the Buddha upon his enlightenment.
 IMCC embraces this tradition yet is nonsectarian and open to anyone with a desire to practice meditation.

 Participation is free.
 Attendees are invited contribute donations or dana to help cover space rental, web hosting, and other expenses.
 Fees are required for some retreats and classes.
-Donations do sustain us and are always welcome.
+IMCC is a 501(c)3 charitable organization and donations are tax-deductible.

 Membership in IMCC